ToughEdgyGuy/SFOS-upload-certificate/README.md

  - https://www.alitajran.com/install-free-lets-encrypt-certificate-in-exchange-server/

 ### Usecase
 Microsoft Exchange Server behind a Sophos XG Firewall with the WAF Feature enabeld and configured.
-Since Exchange Server uses multiple virtual directories, our Certificate usualy has multiple Hostnames in the Lets Encrypt Certificate (atleast autodiscover.[domain]).
+Since Exchange Server uses multiple virtual directories, our Certificate usualy has multiple Hostnames in the Lets Encrypt Certificate (atleast autodiscover._domain_).
-The Problem with the original Script is that if there are multiple Domains Specified in the WAF Rule, the Script would not match the Rule and therefore not Change the Certificat.
+The Problem with the original Script is that if there are multiple Domains Specified in the WAF Rule, the Script would not match the Rule and therefore not Change the Certificate.

 ## How to Use the Workflow
 1. Install Powershell v7 (https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4)